 The Rise of Automated Testing PlatformsMarch 7, 2017

-It’s 2017, and software testing is as important than ever — so is choosing the right automated testing platform.
+It’s 2017, and software testing is as important as ever — so is choosing the right automated testing platform.
 So how do you make the right choice given the number of available automated software testing tools?

 In a sense, testing software features is like shipping goods.
 Your clients don’t care about what means of transportation you used to ship the product — as long as it gets there in time.
 You, however, will definitely want to make sure you’re using a vehicle that delivers goods in time, in pristine condition, and at the right cost.